Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 Appendix
 - For more details about the dataset, check out the[ERD](ERD.png)
-- See more of my analysis in [SQL](https://github.com/Lola-Osif/Elist_Sales_Analysis/blob/main/SQL%20Analysis.sql)
+- See more of my data exploration and analysis in Excel and [SQL](https://github.com/Lola-Osif/Elist_Sales_Analysis/blob/main/SQL%20Analysis.sql)